CivicActions/guidebook/company-policies/timesheets.md

 # Timesheets

-As outlined in our [Timekeeping Policy](https://docs.google.com/document/d/1UuQcd_T7d9qr_waZgUWzZCP8zV0_ujpAxBechiz1lJQ/edit#), you're responsible for reporting your own time, on time.
+You are responsible for reporting your own time, on time.
 You will need to track all your time, including client work, internal projects, professional development, vacation, other forms of leave, and sick time.
 There is oversight on this process, but ultimately you are responsible for accuracy.
 Time should be tracked daily and in appropriate categories.

 You will need to track either: